 - Undergoing cancer treatment.

-- Living on a monthly income less than 150 percent of your state’s poverty guidelines.
+- Living on a monthly income less than 150 percent of your state’s poverty guidelines or receiving a means-tested benefit like welfare.

 - Enrolled at least half time in an undergraduate or graduate degree program.